Medicine Overview of Asa Tablet

 Gastrointestinal irritation, Nausea, Vomiting, Dyspepsia, Gastritis, Bleeding disorder, Reduced blood platelets, Gastric erosion, Gastric ulcer.

 How to use Asa Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Asa 75mg Tablet with food.
+Asa 75mg Tablet is to be taken with food.